Touring the Isle of Capri by Private Boat

 Perhaps you are wondering where the name “Capri Whales” came from?
 If you look closely at the pictures of Stefano in the boat you will notice that he is wearing a Hartford Whalers cap.
-Hmmm, we wondered if there was a connection.
+We wondered if there was a connection?
 Being from nearby Massachusetts and being familiar with the old NHL Hartford Whalers Hockey team we just had to ask.
 Well, apparently Wendy, the owner of Capri Whales, grew up in Connecticut, and no, she is not a devout hockey fan of the Hartford Whalers.
 The name “Whales” comes simply from the many whale watching trips that her family would take from Cape Cod when she was a child.
 These trips inspired her love of whales and Wendy has incorporated this theme into the name of her business.

-If your travel plans have you heading to the beautiful Isle of Capri, give “Capri Whales” and Wendy a call and setup a private boat tour of the island.
-Hopefully it will be the highlight of your trip to Italy as it was for us.
+If your travel plans have you heading to the beautiful Isle of Capri, give “Capri Whales” and Wendy a call and set up a private boat tour of the island.
+Hopefully, it will be the highlight of your trip to Italy as it was for us.

 Ciao for now.

-Our Captain, Strefano
+Our Captain, Stefano

 © 2012 Bill De Giulio